awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 ## Limitations on using Oracle as a source for AWS DMS<a name="CHAP_Source.Oracle.Limitations"></a>

 The following limitations apply when using an Oracle database as a source for AWS DMS:
-+ AWS DMS supports Oracle Extended data types in AWS DMS version 3\.5\.0 and later\.
++ AWS DMS supports Oracle Extended data types in AWS DMS version 3\.5\.0 and higher\.
 + AWS DMS doesn't support long object names \(over 30 bytes\)\.
 + AWS DMS doesn't support function\-based indexes\.
 + If you manage supplemental logging and carry out transformations on any of the columns, make sure that supplemental logging is activated for all fields and columns\.
 For more information on setting up supplemental logging, see the following topics: